-Arguments AGAINST Concurrent Receipt.
+Major Arguments AGAINST Concurrent Receipt.

-(1) The cost of full, or nearly full, concurrent receipt would be enormous - almost \$3 billion yearly in FY2002, according to CBO.
+(1) The cost of full, or nearly full, concurrent receipt would be enormous - some estimates say almost \$5 billion yearly.

 (2) Eliminating or reducing this offset would "be sticking the camel's nose into the tent," setting a precedent for the reduction or elimination of all kinds of similar offsets of one or more federal payments, possibly costing billions of dollars (a CRS study identified at least 25 such offsets; see pp. 43-47 of CRS Report 95-469, Military Retirement and Veterans' Compensation: Concurrent Receipt Issues).